-- 2 gaylords, or;

-- 2 pallets of stacked bulb boxes, or;

-- 1 gaylord and 1 pallet of stacked bulb boxes.
+- 2 gaylords, or; - 2 pallets of stacked bulb boxes, or; - 1 gaylord and 1 pallet of stacked bulb boxes. - 8 or more 8' boxes are considered a pallet spot.

 Collection sites are encouraged to consolidate more than two pallets of full boxes prior to arranging a pick-up of full boxes if they have the storage space available.